LukiRoth/Webhouse/02_Server/README.md

-Create a README.md file in your 02_Server directory to document the purpose of the server, how to compile and run it, and any other important details.

-Summary of each file and its purpose:
+# Webhouse Server Application

+## Overview
+This server application forms the core of the Raspberry-Pi Webhouse project.
+It handles various utilities, including web communication, JSON data processing, and controlling the Webhouse environment.

+## File Descriptions

-1. **`base64.c`【39†source】**: Implements Base64 encoding and decoding as defined in RFC1341.
-This file contains functions for encoding and decoding data to and from Base64 format, which is often used in data communication, especially in web contexts.
+1. **`base64.c`**: Implements Base64 encoding and decoding as defined in RFC1341, essential for data communication in web contexts.

-2. **`handshake.c`【43†source】**: Contains functions related to the WebSocket handshake process.
-It includes a function to generate a handshake response from a given request and functions for encoding and decoding WebSocket messages.

-3. **`jansson.h`【47†source】**: The header file for the Jansson library, which is used for handling JSON data.
-It defines functions and types for creating, manipulating, and querying JSON data, an important aspect for web-based communication and data handling.
+2. **`base64.h`**: Header file for the Base64 implementation, defining necessary structures and functions.

+3. **`data.json`**: Stores the data for the Webhouse.

+4. **`handshake.c`**: Manages the WebSocket handshake process, crucial for establishing WebSocket connections.

+5. **`jansson.h`**: Header file for the Jansson library, facilitating JSON data creation, manipulation, and querying.

-4. **`main.c`【51†source】**: The main entry point for your application.
-It includes the initialization of the webhouse, handling of signals, and the main loop for the application.
+6. **`main.c`**: The main entry point of the application.
+It initializes the Webhouse utilities and contains the main application loop.

+7. **`Makefile`**: The Makefile for the application, defining the build process.

-5. **`sha1.c`【57†source】**: Implements the SHA-1 hashing algorithm, which is used for generating a message digest.
-This file contains functions for computing SHA-1 hashes, which are useful for data integrity checks and in various security protocols.
+8. **`sha1.c`**:  Implements the SHA-1 hashing algorithm, used for generating secure message digests.

-6. **`sha1.h`【61†source】**: The header file for the SHA-1 hashing implementation.
-It defines the SHA1Context structure and function prototypes for SHA-1 hashing operations.

-7. **`Webhouse.c`【65†source】**: Contains functions for controlling various aspects of the webhouse, such as turning on/off the TV, dimming lamps, controlling LEDs, managing the heater, and retrieving temperature and alarm states.
-This file is central to controlling the I/O of your embedded system.
+9. **`sha1.h`**: Header file for the SHA-1 implementation, defining necessary structures and functions.

+10. **`Template`**: This is the executable file that is generated when the application is built.
+It is the application itself.

+11. **`Webhouse.c`**: Central to the application, this file contains functions for controlling various aspects of the Webhouse, like lighting, heating, and monitoring.

-8. **`Webhouse.h`【69†source】**: The header file for `Webhouse.c`.
-It declares the functions provided in `Webhouse.c` for external use, ensuring that these functions can be called from other parts of your application.
+12. **`Webhouse.h`**: Header file declaring the functions in Webhouse.c for external usage within the application.

+## Compilation
+To compile the server application, navigate to the 02_Server directory and run the following command:
+> make

+This will generate the executable file `Template` in the same directory.

+## Running the Server
+To run the server application, navigate to the 02_Server directory and run the following command:
+> sudo ./Template

+## Additional Notes
+- Ensure all dependencies are installed before compiling, especially the Jansson library for JSON processing.
+- The server uses port 8000 by default, as defined in the macros.